2020-byte/bamboo_forest_web/README.md

 =
 ## Purpose and plan of this project

->This web page is maden for practicing react, express and filling a portfolio.
+>This web page is maden for portfolio as practcing JavaScript, Node.js( React, express) and MySQL( sequelize).

 >This is my first web project maden from scratch.
-Therefore, it is more experimental than clean. .

 >I left code for Home, Report List page and widget bar for future Idea of design and function.
 ***